jdeisenberg/etudes-for-clojurescript/README.md

 ## Information

 This book is written in [HTMLBook](https://github.com/oreillymedia/HTMLBook) and is built with O’Reilly Media’s Atlas system.
-Although the Atlas toolchain belongs to O’Reilly Media, the XSL stylesheets to convert HTMLBook to a variety of formats is available from the HTMLBook repository.
+Although the Atlas toolchain belongs to O’Reilly Media, the XSL stylesheets to convert HTMLBook to a variety of formats are available from the HTMLBook repository.

 ## License